Explanation of Water & Sewer Charges

 Single-Family Residential (SFR)customers are charged a water fixed charge per billing period based on meter size and a water usage charge based on the amount of water that passed through the meter.
 SFR customers that have water-only accounts (accounts with no City-provided sewer service) and use City water for both indoor and irrigation uses are assigned a water cap (see below).
 SFR customers with no sewer cap due to an absence of irrigation usage have all water billed at the Tier 1 usage charge.
 SFR sewer customers are charged the residential sewer fixed charge and a sewer usage charge based on calculated sewer usage as defined by the sewer cap (see below).
 Customers who use non-City water, part or all of the time, have their sewer cap established by averaging the winter use of similar households with metered water.

 Sewer Cap or Water Capis determined based on indoor water usage for single-family residential, duplex, and some commercial accounts.
-This is calculated by averaging usage during winter billing periods, which occurs during the billing periods of November through March.
+This is calculated by averaging usage during winter billing periods, which occurs during the billing periods of November through March, so make sure to turn off your outdoor irrigation during this time.
 For sewer customers, during any billing period, if water usage is less than the sewer cap, accounts are charged sewer usage charges on the basis of actual water usage (the lesser amount).

 Multi-Family, Commercial, Industrial and Institutionalcustomers are charged a water fixed charge based on meter size and a usage charge based on a uniform rate.
 Multi-family, industrial, and commercial customers are charged a sewer fixed charge based on meter size and a sewer usage charge based on water use.
 Customers who use their domestic meters to irrigate outdoors are charged a sewer usage charge as defined by the sewer cap (see above).